 Cut your sandwich using a large circle cookie cutter or a cup.
 Insert a small piece of celery to the top of your ‘apple’.
 Using a straw, cut a small hole into the top layer of bread and poke a gummy work into it.

 Using a permanent marker, draw on a string cheese to make a little pencil. (you could use black, yellow, and pink but I try to keep things simple.)
 I kind of messed up without realizing it until just now – I added a second cheese but should have switched it with some kind of fruit or veg.
 Anyway, make the little smiley cheese by using a small wax covered cheese and carving in a little smile and adhering candy eyes with cream cheese.

 The best part about these little lunches is that they have the impact of a fun lunch without being too difficult to put together.
 I’m all about keeping things simple and fun, which is exactly what these little lunches are.
 They’re a simple way to celebrate the first day of school and also let your kiddo know you’re thinking about them!

 Okay, so tell me – what are some fun things you do for your kids (or that your parents did!) for the first day of school?
+Which first day of school lunch would your kiddo like best?
 Let me know in the comments!

 My kids eat their veggies every day without complaining.
 Want my secret?